Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Size
 ----
-Every creature has a set, incremental size.
+Every creature has a specific amount of squares they take up at once.
 Small and Average creatures occupy one square, while Large ones occupy a space of 2 squares cubed.
-Stranger sizes may exist, such as Huge(3^3) or Colossal(4^4).
+Certain creatures may be larger, such as Huge(3^3) or Colossal(4^4), or with modified sizes that are asymmetrical entirely.
+A creature with such will display how many squares it takes up in its character sheet.

 .. note::
       A creature cannot grapple or stun another more than one size above its own.